LA SALLE COUNTY

 PNA collected soil samples on the facility property and results indicate that elevated levels of arsenic are in the settling areas, primarily the former quarries and waste disposal areas where the polishing slurry was discharged.
 These areas act as sources of arsenic contamination in the upper aquifer.
 A human health and ecological risk assessment has been drafted to evaluate arsenic impacts; the risk assessments should be final by the end of 2011.

 An interim, September 29, 2010, Record of Decision (ROD) was signed by EPA for OU 3, which includes groundwater and contaminant source areas on the south side of the river.
 The data indicated that an immediate action needed to take place prior to a final ROD.
 The Interim remedy consists of the redirection of storm water flow away from the arsenic-laden quarries; institutional controls to preven future residential development and potable well installation in the affected aquifer; municipal water supply; and the monitoring of ground water quality over time.
-Currently, EPA is overseeing PNA conduct the design the selected interim remedy.
+Currently, EPA and PNA have signed an agreement for PNA to design the selected interim remedy.

 Future work includes an FS for OU4, which includes source areas and groundwater on the north side of the river.